MIGRALION/MIGRALION/README.md

 ## Three sub-projects answering the following questions :memo:

 1. Seabirds space use : how do seabirds use the marine environment of the Gulf of Lion?
-2. Terrestrial birds migratory flux : which areas in the Gulf of Lion have the most intense migratory bird flows?
+2. Terrestrial migratory birds space use : which areas in the Gulf of Lion have the most intense migratory bird flows?
-3. Terrestrial birds flight height : at what altitude do land migrants fly when crossing the Gulf of Lion?
+3. Terrestrial migratory birds flight height : at what altitude do land migrants fly when crossing the Gulf of Lion?